 New freshmen register in the summer during their freshman orientation sessions.

 Late Registration.
 A student may enroll for full semester courses after the regular registration period but within the first two weeks of classes.
 (Permission from both the instructor and the advisor is required during the second week of classes.)
 Thereafter, any registration must be approved by the Associate Dean of the appropriate College.
+The deadlines for increasing or decreasing credit in a variable credit course align with the add and drop deadlines associated with the course.

 Change of Registration.
 After registration, courses may be added or dropped or sections changed under the regulations established for this purpose by faculty policy.